 - Powering boilers with renewable hydrogen uses x6 more renewable energy than the renewable energy used for heat pumps.

 - Heating all the buildings in the UK with renewable hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 40.
 Using heat pumps would only require the existing offshore wind generating capacity to increase by a factor of around 6.5.

 What about blending hydrogen into the existing natural gas grid?

 Some governments and businesses are considering blending up to 20% hydrogen directly into the natural gas grid to help cut emissions.

 In most European countries, blending hydrogen into the existing natural gas pipelines won’t be possible beyond 20% hydrogen, before needing infrastructure retrofits.

 A smooth transition between natural gas and hydrogen in our current natural gas pipeline infrastructure isn’t possible, as it requires a replacement of the existing natural gas infrastructure once blending limits are maximised.

-Given how valuable (and inefficient) hydrogen is, blending it into the existing gas grid does not make sense due to its limited impact on emissions savings.
-Other sectors, like grey hydrogen, need to be decarbonised first.
+Given how valuable (and inefficient) renewable hydrogen is, blending it into the existing gas grid does not make sense due to its limited impact on emissions savings.
+Other sectors, like fossil hydrogen today, need to be decarbonised first.